-In some ways an old-school casserole, this one-dish dinner of chicken, sweet potatoes, and bacon cloaked in a white sauce make us think of mom’s casseroles.
+In some ways, an old-school casserole, this one-dish dinner of chicken, sweet potatoes, and bacon cloaked in a white sauce make us think of mom’s casseroles.
 But then we recall mom’s cooking never tasted quite this good.
 Sorry, mom.
 But it’s true.
-See for yourself.–Renee Schettler Rossi
+See for yourself.–Renee Schettler

 Chicken, Sweet Potato, and Bacon Casserole